 There's not enough scientific evidence to say definitively whether or not oil pulling is healthy.
 It is certainly an ancient practice and an important part of Ayurvedic medicine.
 Many people who do oil pull claim countless health benefits, and even a whiter smile.
 And while there's no concrete evidence that it's healthy, there's also not overwhelming evidence that it's unhealthy, at least when done correctly.
 So if you want to try it, follow the instructions mentioned in this article and pull away!
 (And maybe talk to your dentist first).

 Can receding gums grow back from oil pulling?

-Although oil pulling can be beneficial for gum health, it's not possible to make receding gums grow back using this or any other remedy.
-This is because the gum tissue has been damaged beyond the point of being able to repair itself.
+Although oil pulling can be beneficial for gum health, it's not possible to make receding gums grow back using this or any other remedy, because the gum tissue has been damaged beyond repair.

 Does oil pulling heal cavities?

-Removing plaque is one thing, but oil pulling cannot reverse cavities or damage to tooth enamel from decay.
-There are ways to remineralise teeth in the very early stages of decay, which you can read more about here.
+Removing plaque is one thing, but pulling oil cannot reverse cavities or damage to tooth enamel from decay.
+Read our article about enamel repair and remineralization for some ways to heal early stage tooth decay.

 Journal of Traditional and Complementary Medicine: Oil pulling for maintaining oral hygiene – A review.
 Consulted 13th February 2020.

 Journal of Ayurveda and Integrative Medicine: Tooth brushing, oil pulling and tissue regeneration: A review of holistic approaches to oral health.
 Consulted 13th February 2020.

 Journal of Indian Society of Pedodontics and Preventive Dentistry: Effect of oil pulling on Streptococcus mutans count in plaque and saliva using Dentocult SM Strip mutans test: a randomized, controlled, triple-blind study.
 Consulted 13th February 2020.